snbhanja/sentence_compare_gcp_cloud_function/README.md

 # Files:
 function-source.zip
-We will uplaod this zip file to gloud function.
+We will upload this zip file to gcloud function.
-This zip has main.py and requirements.txt file
+This zip has main.py and requirements.txt file  <br/>

-main.py This file is for you reference and has the actual code for sentence comparision.
+main.py This file is for you reference and has the actual code for sentence comparision.  <br/>

 requirements.txt This file has the required python packages and their version for cloud function environment.
 When cloud function getting deployed, it will install packages mentioned in this file.